Skip to the content

 Background

-Unpaid carers are facing unprecedented financial difficulties because of the UK’s current cost of living crisis, piling further stress on those caring for family and friends after an extremely challenging three years caring through COVID-19.
-Without urgent support from Government, we are now extremely worried that many will simply be unable to cope.
+Unpaid carers are continuing to face unprecedented financial difficulties because of the UK’s recent cost of living crisis.
+Without urgent support from the Government, we are worried that many carers will be unable to cope with these financial pressures.

-Caring already comes with additional costs that can have a significant impact on carers’ finances, and we know many carers suffer financial hardship as a direct result of the care they provide.
+Caring presents additional costs that can place a significant strain on carers’ finances and we know that many carers suffer financial hardship as a direct result of the care they provide.

 Our calls on Government